longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

-### What is the difference between sendbroadcast(), sendorderedbroadcast(), sendstickybroadcast() ?
+### What is the difference between sendBroadcast(), sendOrderedBroadcast(), sendStickyBroadcast() ?
-* sendbroadcast() - normal broadcast, but we can set priority as well.
+* **sendBroadcast()** - normal broadcast, but we can set priority as well.

-* sendorderedbroadcast() - we can set priority, and set result. can block broadcasts as well.
+* **sendOrderedBroadcast()** - we can set priority, and set result. can block broadcasts as well.

 In the ordered broadcast you can predict the order of broadcast receiver using priority in the intent filter.

     * If the priority is same for two receivers then order cannot be predicted.

     * In the ordered broadcast you can also pass data between two receivers.

     * You can also abort the broadcast anywhere in between the receivers.

-* sendstickybroadcast() - intent passed with this will be stick for future users who are registering through code (dynamic receivers).
+* sendStickyBroadcast() - intent passed with this will be stick for future users who are registering through code (dynamic receivers).
 When somebody sends a sticky broadcast using send stickyBroadcast(in); then that broadcast will be available for the future users who are using dynamic receivers.
-This broadcast will be available for only Dynamic Broadcast rx who are coming in future.
+This broadcast will be available for only Dynamic Broadcast who are coming in future.
-Eg for stickybroadcast is - BATTERY LOW.
+Eg for StickyBroadcast is - BATTERY LOW.

 ------